minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

 Updating to a [new release](https://github.com/janoside/btc-rpc-explorer/releases){:target="_blank"} is straight-forward, but make sure to check out the [change log](https://github.com/janoside/btc-rpc-explorer/blob/master/CHANGELOG.md){:target="_blank"} first.

-* From user "admin", stop the service and open a "btcrpcexplorer" user session.
+* From user "admin", stop the service and open a "btcrpcexplorer" user session

   ```sh
   $ sudo systemctl stop btcrpcexplorer